arunraj6/git-advanced-commands/README.md

     git tag -d v0.0.0

-push the tags to repo:
+push the tags to the repo:

     git push --tags

-Commant that automatically push / pull the tags, don’t need to do separately:
+The command that automatically push/pull the tags, don’t need to do separately:

      git config --global push.followTags true